 John Rigby & Co. joins the even more venerable Beretta firm as one of the oldest continuing businesses in operation, having been founded in 1735.
 These legendary firearms have been featured in famous works of fiction; in the real world, they found their way into the collections of such leading lights as Winston Churchill.

-These and other fascinating historical firearms are on display at the National Firearms Museumin Fairfax, Virginia, every day of the year except Christmas.
+These and other fascinating historical firearms are on display at the National Firearms Museumin Fairfax, Virginia, every day of the year except Christmas (or if our governor has declared a state of emergency).
 Admission is free and membership is not a requirement.
 Make it a stop for your family Washington, D.C.-area vacation!